Silver and Gold Arts Award success!

-We are very proud of our Young Leaders
+We are very proud of our Passing the Baton Young Leaders

 I have been really impressed by Amy, Scott and Adam’s determination, patience and creative responses to the challenges they have faced.
 It’s been a real joy to support them and I am thrilled that they have all achieved their Arts Award qualifications.
 Well done!

 *Passing the Baton was DIY’s dedicated youth arts programme that worked with children and young people with learning disabilities from 2019-22.
 It was funded by the National Lottery Community Fund.

 DIY Theatre continues to work with children and young people with a learning disability.
 Learning from the Passing the Baton Project has been fed into other work such as Gamechangers and Leading Edge.
 Have a look around this website to see what we are currently offering or email us at firstname.lastname@example.org

 DIY has found Arts Award to be a particularly appropriate and effective framework for creative practice with young people with learning disabilities.
 It is designed to be accessible to young people with a range of abilities, backgrounds and individual learning styles.
 Because it measures and supports each individual’s personal progress, it is ideal for young people who face barriers to learning or who may not be able to access other qualifications.
 Young people can collect evidence for their Arts Award in a range of formats, meaning that non-verbal or less confident communicators can be supported to achieve the qualification.
 Visit our Arts Award with young people page for more information and examples.

 Our thanks to:

 Hilary Easter-Jones and Sarah Atter for sharing their specialist knowledge to support our Young Leaders to achieve their Awards.

 To You Can Youth Club, our partner in delivery.